Bahamas Trip Planner

+Plan your travel to Bahamas.
 Seven Hundred tiny islands with their pristine white sand and gorgeous blue waters await you.
-What more could one ask from a beach Holiday?
+What more could one ask from a beach holiday?
 The Bahamas are this fascinating, exotic place where beauty and luxury come together to form a heady cocktail along with the sun the sand and the sultriness.
+Visiting Bahamas?
+Our Bahamas vacation itinerary builder is here to help you along every step!

 The crystal clear waters of the bright blue sea and the shade of the glorious palm trees will make you long to sink your feet into the white of the sandy shores.
 Just a long relaxing walk down one of the beaches in the Bahamas is sure to be worth your entire trip.

 But there is a lot more to look forward to in these Caribbean islands.
 It isn’t just about lazy evenings on the sandy shores.
 Bahamas is much more.
 From the amazing tropical fruits you can eat to the superb fresh seafood, the Bahamas are undoubtedly a foodie’s paradise.
-You can get a taste of the amazing flavors of Bahamas in the many beach-side restaurants.
+You can get a taste of the amazing flavors of Bahamas at its beach-side restaurants.

 This tropical paradise has two major seasons, summers and winters.